How it works

 Recruiters use LinkedIn to find, shortlist and contact candidates.
 As LinkedIn displays both names and profile photos, recruiters are susceptible to this bias.
 It may affect whether or not they choose to shortlist or contact a candidate, and their overall perception of a candidate's ability, outside of the relevant facts about that candidate.

-Unbias removes names and photos in both standard and recruiter account searches and profile views to help reduce the effects of unconscious bias.
+Unbias removes names and photos in both standard and recruiter account searches and profile views in the hope of reducing the effects of unconscious bias.
+There has not yet been any experimentation or testing to show whether it works - please reach out below if you'd be interested in conducting research with Unbias.